Scott Parker: AFC Bournemouth

-2021–22: Second Premier League promotion

 The same day his departure from Fulham was finalised, Parker was appointed as head coach of AFC Bournemouth, replacing Jonathan Woodgate on a three-year contract.
 After guiding the club to 13 points from a possible 15, Parker was awarded the league's Manager of the Month award for September 2021.
 Parker won the award again in October after leading Bournemouth to five wins in five matches, conceding just one goal in the process.
 Parker guided Bournemouth to promotion back to the Premier League after two years away in his first season as manager.
 The side finished as runners-up to Fulham sealing second place on 3 May, with one game remaining in the season, with a 1–0 win against fourth-placed Nottingham Forest.

-2022–23: Transfer disagreements and sacking

 Bournemouth won their first game back in the top flight, defeating Aston Villa 2–0 at home on 6 August.
 After that win, the team lost its next three games by an aggregate score of 16–0, losing 4–0 to Manchester City, 3–0 to Arsenal, before a 9–0 loss away at Liverpool on 27 August, a joint-record for the largest score margin in Premier League history.
 Following the Liverpool match, Parker expressed his frustrations with the club's transfer policy, stating they were currently "unequipped" for the Premier League.

-On 30 August, three days after the Liverpool match, Bournemouth announced they had parted company with Parker.
+Three days after the Liverpool match, Bournemouth announced they had parted company with Parker.
+Gary O'Neil succeeded Parker.

 Club Brugge

 On 31 December 2022, Parker was appointed manager of Belgian champions Club Brugge, succeeding Carl Hoefkens at a team in fourth place and 12 points off the lead.
 His first game on 8 January was a 3–1 loss at leaders Genk in the Pro League.
-Parker inherited a team that had reached the last 16 of the UEFA Champions League, where his team lost 7–1 on aggregate to S.L.
-Benfica.
-On 8 March, the day after the 5–1 second leg defeat at the Estádio da Luz, and having won twice in 12 overall games to fall to 21 points off the lead, he was dismissed.
+Parker inherited a team that had reached the last 16 of the UEFA Champions League, where his team lost 7–1 on aggregate to Benfica.
+On 8 March, the day after the 5–1 second leg defeat at the Estádio da Luz, and having won twice in 12 overall games to fall to 21 points off the lead, he was dismissed, Ronny Deila was his successor.

+Burnley

+On 5 July 2024, Burnley confirmed the appointment of Parker as head coach on a three-year contract.
+He replaced Vincent Kompany, who had left for Bayern Munich.
+On 21 April 2025, Parker guided Burnley to Premier League football following a 2–1 win at Turf Moor to Sheffield United.
+In a post-match interview Parker credited the player group, club and fans, and advised overall life perspective.
+He was named Championship Manager of the Month for April 2025 following sixteen points from six matches.

 Personal life

+Parker met Carly Arter when he was 16, and they married when he was 20.
+The couple have four sons.

 Parker is the brother-in-law of footballer Harry Arter, whom he managed at Fulham.
-Parker married Arter's sister, Carly, when he was 20.
-The couple have four sons.